 - Ask questions on top of specific elements of the design and iterate until all sides are happy

-- Revisit old versions of the design for more context and make sure you’re heading in the right direction
+- Use design version control to revisit previous iterations and make sure you’re heading in the right direction

 I hope you’ve enjoyed learning how to ask for (and give) design feedback.
 If you’d like to see for yourself how Filestage could help you to gather and give design feedback, you can request a free trial here →